 We also had one of those builder-grade mirrors that take up most of the wall as well.

-Because as well as having a really ugly bathroom in 2010, I must have also had a yeast infection.
+Because in addition to having a really ugly bathroom in 2010, I must have also had a yeast infection.

-And yes, I could have edited the photo but I decided to be real.
+And yes, I could have edited the photo, but I wanted to be real.